SciViewer/SciView/README.md

 **Knowledge and Blog**

 Accompanied to this repository blog articles are and will be written.
-The posts themself are also contained in this repository and the [main section](/Knowledge%20and%20Blog/SciView_Main.md) is the starting point of those posts.
+The posts themself are also contained in this repository and the [**Main Section**](/Knowledge%20and%20Blog/SciView_Main.md) is the starting point of those posts.

 **SciView Framework**